Joe Miklosi: Early political career

 As a worker on the 1992 presidential campaign of Bill Clinton in South Dakota, Miklosi helped organize a 10,000-person rally and get out the vote efforts.
 He later interned in the White House Office of Public Liaison.
 Staying in Washington D.C., Miklosi worked as a legislative aide to U.S. Senator Howard Metzenbaum of Ohio, on environmental, interior, and health care issues.

 In 2002, Miklosi took the post of Director of Operations for Colorado State Representatives Dan Grossman and Jennifer Veiga.
 The following year, he served Veiga's Chief of Staff when she became House Minority Leader.
 In both of these positions, he worked with Democratic legislative candidates as the Democratic Party gained seats in the 2002 and 2004 elections.

 Following the 2004 elections, in which Democrats gained a majority in the state house, Miklosi worked under Speaker Andrew Romanoff as Director of the Democratic State House Caucus.
 He then joined Progressive Majority as their Colorado state director, helping elect progressive candidates to local and legislative races statewide.
 While at Progressive Majority, he also helped launch the annual Color Colorado Conference, designed to foster engagement and participation in the political process among racial and ethnic minorities.

 In 2007, Miklosi joined Project C.U.R.E., the largest organization in the world that annually collects and donates over $60 million worth of quality, donated medical supplies, medical equipment, and related program services, such as onsite needs assessments, to thousands of hospitals and health care clinics in 133 developing nations across the globe.
 Miklosi generated millions of dollars of revenue for Project C.U.R.E. and worked as the organization's Director of Government Relations for nearly eight years.
 During his first six months at Project C.U.R.E., Miklosi generated his own salary.

 In September, 2015, Miklosi founded Bridge Consulting, a Public Benefit Corporation or B-Corp.
 Bridge Consulting helps clients navigate government bureaucracies and assists nonprofits receive government, foundation, and corporate funding by providing government relations, Corporate Social Responsibility, and Public Private Partnership consulting services both domestically and internationally.
 Bridge Consulting also provides political consulting, lobbying, and international business development services.

 Legislative career in the General Assembly

 2008 election

-Joe Miklosi defeated Paul Rosenthal in a contested and bitter Democratic primary in August, taking 58 percent of votes cast.
+Joe Miklosi defeated Paul Rosenthal in a contested and bitter Democratic primary in August, taking 58 percent of votes cast in District 9.